5 MIN READ

 Seasonal items, like winter clothing and decorations, or easy and popular gifts, like chocolate, flowers or vacation packages, also won’t be as steeply discounted.
 Vendors know you need those items right now and are willing to pay for them.

 Beware of Repeat Deals

 Need a new cookware set?
-I bet Rachel Ray’s 15-piece set is going to be available at Walmart this year for $89.
+I bet Rachel Ray’s 20-piece set is going to be available this year for $89.
 Just an educated guess.

 Creating pressure to purchase right now is a standard psychological trick in the sales industry.
 How many “limited-time offers” are still on infomercials three years later?
 Ever been subject to a landlord’s claim that the potential next tenant is coming with cash in hand, so you’d better sign now?

 Keep informed and shop around.
-That knowledge could be cash in your pocket.
+That knowledge could mean cash in your pocket.